By Jonathan Davenport, CSCS, TSAC-F, CCC, CPT

 Utilizing Progressive Overload

 Before utilizing progressive overload, we need to understand what exactly is progressive overload.
 Progressive overload is systematically and progressively applying a stimulus that causes a favorable adaptation.
 Now, one can apply progressive overload by increasing volume, or intensity over time.
-This is the most basic form of progressive overload; however, we can also apply a favorable stimulus by changing the exercise, making it more unstable/ demanding, or using tempo (or varying the speed).
+This is the most basic form of progressive overload; however, we can also apply a favorable stimulus by changing the exercise, making it more demanding by increasing instability or varying tempo (rate of the movement).

 Specific to running, progressive overload is most commonly utilized through carefully managing running volume.
 For example, if you were a new runner, then it would not be wise to just start running without a plan because it would be difficult to find baseline.
 Instead, runners should perform some form of testing prior to running to properly calculate a baseline.

 Learn More: Progressive Overload: The Basics of Progressing Strength & Conditioning

 If you’re a runner looking to get a baseline level of your fitness, there are several common tests that you can do.
 Here are a few examples:

 - VO2 Max Test: This test is a measure of maximal aerobic capacity, or the maximum amount of oxygen your body can consume during exercise.
 It is considered the most accurate way to measure a person’s cardiovascular fitness level.
 During a VO2 max test, you typically run or cycle on a treadmill or stationary bike while wearing a mask that measures the amount of oxygen you consume and the amount of carbon dioxide you produce.
 This information is used to calculate your VO2 max, which is expressed in milliliters of oxygen per kilogram of body weight per minute (ml/kg/min).
 The test usually involves progressively increasing the intensity of the exercise until the participant reaches exhaustion, which typically takes between 8 to 12 minutes.